Medically Reviewed by Annamarie Coy, BA, ICPR, MATS

 In this article

-Those with autism who do drink have a high risk of developing an alcohol use disorder (addiction).
+Those with autism have a high risk of developing an alcohol use disorder (AUD).
+They may also have a higher tendency to use nicotine and cannabis.6,7

 Over 3 million people use BetterHelp.
 Their services are: